 The wines that had been served at dinner, Pauline thought, were excellent and a few more crew she knew had arrived to serve them a nine course meal.
 Kor kept looking at her doubtfully and Rikita kept at least one person between them wherever they went.
-He had been quiet at dinner, polite in minim, but distant.
-He was not pleased to sit next to her at table.
+He had been quiet at dinner, polite but distant.
+He had not been pleased to sit next to her at table.

 There were rows and rows that rose high and more rows that spread across a broad concourse six levels below the balcony where they stood.
 Cryro slips side by side stretched to far bulkheads.
 There had to be thousands of them here.
 The extraordinarily huge space was dizzying.

 “Twenty-two thousand seven hundred and forty crew who JUu put on board and left for us to discover.
 We have only explored one ninth of the ship, Empress Sapphir.
 I wanted you to be with me when we thawed them.”